 Your doctor can either give it to you at an appointment or send it to your home.
 After you use it, you either return it to the doctor or mail it to the lab,

 “People just don’t know that it’s an option,” Jen says.
 “And it’s just as effective to have a yearly FIT test as it is to have a colonoscopy every 10 years.”

 If your FIT test shows a positive result, your provider will likely schedule a full colonoscopy.
 People at high risk continue to need a colonoscopy: if you have a family history of colorectal cancer or a previous test that showed increased risk.

 On your own, you can build your defenses against colorectal cancer by:

 - Quitting smoking

-- Taking a daily low-dose aspirin, if one’s doctor approves, which has been shown to reduce polyp formation, an indicator of increased colorectal cancer risk.
-(Some people cannot take a daily aspirin.)
+- Taking a daily low-dose aspirin, which has been shown to reduce polyp formation, an indicator of increased colorectal cancer risk.
+(Talk with your doctor for sure about this, because some people cannot take a daily aspirin.)